momocow/node-azuki/README.md

 # node-azuki
-A string template engine for NodeJs, everything is treated as pure strings thus templates are including but not limited to HTML!
+A string template engine for NodeJs, treating everything as pure strings thus templates are included but not limited to HTML!

+> [NodeJs VM](https://nodejs.org/api/vm.html) is used to evaluate expressions in templates; therefore, it currently has no browser support!